arnesson/cordova-plugin-firebase/README.md

 See the [Android-](https://firebase.google.com/docs/auth/android/phone-auth#sign-in-the-user) and [iOS](https://firebase.google.com/docs/auth/ios/phone-auth#sign-in-the-user-with-the-verification-code)-specific Firebase documentation for more info.

 **Parameters**:
+- {object} credential - a credential object returned to the `verifyPhoneNumber()` success callback; has the following keys:
+    - {boolean} instantVerification - true if the Android device used instant verification to verify the user.
+    If true, you do not need to provide a user-entered verification code as no SMS will be sent.
+    - {string} id - the identifier of a native credential object which can be used for signing in the user.
+    Will only be present if `instantVerification` is `true`.
-- {string} verificationId - the verification ID returned in the credentials object to the `verifyPhoneNumber()` success callback.
+    - {string} verificationId - the verification ID to accompany the user-entered verification code from the SMS.
+    Only present if `instantVerification` is `false`.
-- {string} code - the activation code, either returned in the credentials object to the `verifyPhoneNumber()` success callback if using Instant Verification on Android, or the activation code as entered by the user from the received SMS message.
+    - {string} code - if `instantVerification` is `false`, you must set this to the activation code value as entered by the user from the received SMS message.
 - {function} success - callback function to call on successful sign-in using credentials
 - {function} error - callback function which will be passed a {string} error message as an argument